ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ## Enabling Jumbo Frames in SoftLayer – Windows and Linux

-Softlayer has stated that in order to fully realize the speeds on the storage Jumbo Frames needs to be enabled at 9,000 MTU.
+{{site.data.keyword.BluSoftlayer_full)} has stated that in order to fully realize the speeds on the storage Jumbo Frames needs to be enabled at 9,000 MTU.

 A jumbo frame is an Ethernet frame with a payload greater than the standard maximum transmission unit (MTU) of 1,500 bytes.
 Jumbo frames are used on local area networks that support at least 1 Gbps and can be as large as 9,000 bytes.